Learn

 How risky is impermanent loss?

-Impermanent loss is a risk that should be considered any time you deposit your cryptocurrency in a liquidity pool.
+Impermanent loss is a risk to consider any time you deposit cryptocurrency in a liquidity pool.

-In addition, it’s important to remember that the cryptocurrency market is volatile and any exposure can be considered ‘risky’.
+In addition, it's important to remember that the cryptocurrency market is volatile and any exposure can carry risk.

 How do you avoid impermanent loss?